-The limited surface survey conducted during the 2009 field season consisted of walking along portions of the banks of the Shiawassee and Tittabawassee Rivers looking for exposed artifacts and noting the extent of erosion in site areas and walking transects, spaced three to five meters apart, over a plowed portion of a former farm unit on the north side of the refuge.
+The limited surface survey conducted during the 2010 field season consisted of walking along portions of the banks of the Shiawassee and Tittabawassee Rivers looking for exposed artifacts and noting the extent of erosion in site areas.
 Where artifacts were collected, their locations were either recorded using a GPS device or plotted according to their site coordinates.
 Site locations were plotted on 7.5' U.S.G.S. topographic maps using the DeLorme 3-D Topoquads computer program.
 Topographic maps used include the Alicia, Saginaw, and Shields quadrangles.

 Test excavations were conducted at 20SA722 using the site grid set up for shovel testing in 2004 (Sommer 2005).
 An autolevel and steel tape were used to lay out the excavation units.
 This provided for more accurate measurement in laying out the excavation units, but resulted in a slight incongruence between the excavation grid and the shovel test grid.
-The 10 square meters excavated at 20SA722 during the 2009 field season are divided between Excavation Blocks B and C and were set up contiguous with the Block B and C units previously excavated in 2006 (Appendix C).
+The 11 square meters excavated at 20SA722 during the 2010 field season were set up in a contiguous block (Excavation Block G) (Appendix C).
 Individual excavation units (1X1 meter) are labeled according to the grid coordinates of their SW corner.
 Prior to laying out the actual excavation units, surface vegetation was removed as close as possible to the ground level.